rero/developer-resources/circulation/invenio-circulation.md

 `invenio-circulation` is a module used in RERO-ils to manage item loans.

-RERO have a specific repository to develop and enhance `invenio-circulation` module.
+RERO ILS uses a specific module to develop and enhance `invenio-circulation` module.
 You can find documentation on [RERO circulation module][1].

 [1]: /circulation/circulation-module.md

-# Install and test
+## Install and test

 You first need `invenio-circulation` branch from Github.
 Choose among one of: